The Eristics Test

 The longer the bar, the harder the emotion is to achieve.

 The Defender is great at working with the archetypes that embody these emotions, the Hero and the Architect.
-The key is mastering passion and mania, the complementary emotions for the two:
+The key is mastering love and pride, the complementary emotions for the two:

 Love Fear Guilt Disgust Anger Pride